Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Local law and edge rigidity for

-In the subsequent analysis, we closely follow the arguments in Sections 4 and 5 of \citet{knowles2017anisotropic}.
-We therefore omit many details and refer to the corresponding arguments in \citet{knowles2017anisotropic}.
-We frequently omit the arguments $\iz$ from our notation.
+Our analysis follows the framework developed in Sections~4 and~5 of \citet{knowles2017anisotropic}.
+Accordingly, we omit many technical details and refer the reader to the corresponding arguments therein.
+Throughout, we frequently suppress the argument $z$ from our notation.